-Program Feature What We Heard Our Response Hedging and Pledging Some of the stockholders with whom we met asked for clarification \rightarrow Our policy has been, and remains, to prohibit hedging activities by our NEOs. of our policies relating to hedging and pledging of shares.
-Additionally, one of the major proxy advisory firms criticized our pledging policy. → The Compensation Committee, and the Board as a whole, also discourages pledging of shares by our NEOs.
+Program Feature What We Heard Our Response Hedging and Pledging Some of the stockholders with whom g we met asked for clarification of our policies relating to hedging and pledging of shares.
+Additionally, one of the major proxy advisory firms criticized our pledging policy.
+Our policy has been, and remains, to prohibit hedging activities by our NEOs.
+The Compensation Committee, and the Board as a whole, also discourages pledging of shares by our NEOs.
 However, we also believe that an outright prohibition of pledging shares may occasionally require our NEOs to sell shares for temporary cash needs including periodic tax payments.
-This would be contrary to the Compensation Committee's desire that our NEOs should hold, rather than sell, shares. → At present, none of our officers hold sufficient shares such that a forced margin call would impact the market for our common stock. → Although none of our NEOs have pledged shares for any reason in at least the last five years, the Committee reserves the right to revisit the pledging policy should it become necessary. → We have set forth our hedging and pledging policies on page 41 of this Proxy Statement under the heading "Prohibited Transactions."
-Board Composition and VotingPrior to commencement of our Say on-Pay Outreach efforts, our Board of Directors had already addressed certain corporate governance issue that, while not directly related to executive compensation, we believe are of interest to institutional shareholders of many companies. → Since the 2014 annual proxy meeting, we increased the percentage of independent members on our Board from 57% to 75% (e.g., from 4 independent and 3 non-independent to 6 independent and 2 non-independent). that, while not directly related to → We have included in this Proxy Statement a proposal to change our director election requirement to a majority standard from the prior plurality standard. institutional shareholders of many → Simultaneously with our initial capitalization in 2004 we elected to permanently opt out of the Maryland Unsolicited Takeover Act provisions that would have allowed us to establish a classified board without stockholder approval.
+This would be contrary to the Compensation Committee's desire that our NEOs should hold, rather than sell, shares. g At present, none of our officers hold sufficient shares such that a forced margin call would impact the market for our common stock. g Although none of our NEOs have pledged shares for any reason in at least the last five years, the Committee reserves the right to revisit the pledging policy should it become necessary. g We have set forth our hedging and pledging policies on page 41 of this Proxy Statement under the heading "Prohibited Transactions."
+Board Composition and Voting Pay Outreach efforts, our Board of Directors had already addressed certain corporate governance issues that, while not directly related to executive compensation, we believe are of g Since the 2014 annual proxy meeting, we increased the percentage of independent members on our Board from 57% to 75% (e.g., from 4 independent and 3 non-independent to 6 independent and 2 non-independent). g We have included in this Proxy Statement a proposal to change our director election requirement to a majority standard from the prior plurality standard. g Simultaneously with our initial capitalization in 2004 we elected to permanently opt out of the Maryland Unsolicited Takeover Act provisions that would have allowed us to establish a classified board without stockholder approval.